 Anger is a common response to everyday irritations.
 Someone cuts you off in traffic or fails to meet your expectations and suddenly you get mad.
-There must be a better way because most of us have no time to be angry.
+There must be a better way because none of us really have time to be angry.

 Today was one of those days when things just didn’t go as expected.
-I had an important meeting that I had carefully planned.
-All the logistics were in place.
-Until they weren’t — and 30 minutes before the meeting was scheduled to begin, I was rushing to correct a problem that I didn’t create.
+I had an important meeting and all the logistics were in place.
+Until they weren’t.
+A half hour before the meeting was scheduled to begin, I was rushing to fix a problem I didn’t create.

 The person who cut me off in traffic might be late to pick up a child.
 Or maybe someone makes a mistake at work because they are dealing with the death of a loved one.
 None of us is perfect and we all make mistakes.
 I think it’s much healthier to consider what mitigating factors might cause someone to fall short of my expectations before I become angry.